Grammatical aspect

 In linguistics, aspect is a grammatical category that expresses how a verbal action, event, or state, extends over time.
 For instance, perfective aspect is used in referring to an event conceived as bounded and only once occurring, without reference to any flow of time during the event ("I helped him").
 Imperfective aspect is used for situations conceived as existing continuously or habitually as time flows ("I was helping him"; "I used to help people").

 Further distinctions can be made, for example, to distinguish states and ongoing actions (continuous and progressive aspects) from repetitive actions (habitual aspect).

 Certain aspectual distinctions express a relation between the time of the event and the time of reference.
 This is the case with the perfect aspect, which indicates that an event occurred prior to but has continuing relevance at the time of reference: "I have eaten"; "I had eaten"; "I will have eaten".

 Different languages make different grammatical aspectual distinctions; some (such as Standard German; see below) do not make any.
 The marking of aspect is often conflated with the marking of tense and mood (see tense–aspect–mood).
 Aspectual distinctions may be restricted to certain tenses: in Latin and the Romance languages, for example, the perfective–imperfective distinction is marked in the past tense, by the division between preterites and imperfects.
 Explicit consideration of aspect as a category first arose out of study of the Slavic languages; here verbs often occur in pairs, with two related verbs being used respectively for imperfective and perfective meanings.

 The concept of grammatical aspect (or verbal aspect) should not be confused with perfect and imperfect verb forms; the meanings of the latter terms are somewhat different, and in some languages, the common names used for verb forms may not follow the actual aspects precisely.
+For example, English and German have perfect tenses that are wholly parallel in form but do not always have equivalent meaning because the aspect is not always identical.